Conservar Polymeric Varnish (Gloss) 4 fl oz

 Directions

-Prior to actual use, it is very important to test Conservar varnishes on test pieces to understand how they perform and how they alter the surface appearance of your paintings.
-For best results, apply to a test piece that is similar in composition as the artwork to be varnished.
+Before actual use, it is essential to test Conservar varnishes on test pieces to understand how they perform and how they alter the surface appearance of your paintings.
+For best results, apply to a test piece similar in composition to the artwork to be varnished.
 This will help ensure that a successful varnish application will be achieved.

 When to Varnish

 The best practice is to wait 6 to 12 months before varnishing with Conservar Polymeric Varnish.
-Oil and alkyd paint films need time (typically months) to polymerize and form a resilient film otherwise a coating added on top of an improperly cured film may cause the layers beneath to swell and loosen.
+Oil and alkyd paint films need time (typically months) to polymerize and form a resilient film; otherwise, a coating added to an improperly cured film may cause the layers beneath to swell and loosen.

 It may be possible to apply Conservar Polymeric Varnish when the thickest areas of your painting are “dry through”—not touch dry.
-To determine if your painting is “dry-through”, press into the thickest area of your painting with your thumb at the same time twisting it a full 90° on the paint film.
-If your painting is on a flexible support, such as stretched canvas, be certain to provide support to the opposite side.
-The paint is considered dry-through when there is no loosening, detachment, wrinkling, or other of distortion visible on the paint surface.
+To determine if your painting is “dry-through,” press into the thickest area of your painting with your thumb and twist it a full 90° on the paint film.
+If your painting is on a flexible support, such as stretched canvas, support the opposite side.
+The paint is considered dry-through when no loosening, detachment, wrinkling, or distortion is visible on the paint surface.
 This procedure is fully described in the ASTM Standard D1640: Standard Test Methods for Drying, Curing, or Film Formation of Organic Coatings at Room Temperature.

 Preparation for Varnishing

 Acclimate painting and varnish materials and tools to the same environment.
-At least several hours prior to varnishing, place all items, such as your painting, brushes, containers, and Conservar varnish, in the same room.
+At least several hours before varnishing, place all items, such as your painting, brushes, containers, and Conservar varnish, in the same room.
 Varnish in a dust-free environment with the least amount of air movement to avoid raising dust.

 Brush Application

-Apply with a wide flat, stiff-hair brush.
+Apply with a wide, flat, stiff-hair brush.
 Conservar Polymeric Varnish can be thinned up to 20% with acetone or toluene.
 DO NOT MIX WITH WATER.
-Apply only one coat as a final varnish when applying by brush.
-Allow to dry three days and wipe varnished surface with a soft, lint-free cloth.
+When applying it with a brush, apply only one coat as a final varnish.
+Allow to dry for at least three days, and wipe the varnished surface with a soft, lint-free cloth.
+Some of the varnish solvent may remain in the varnish for up to one month.

 Spray Application

-The best way to achieve an even coating of varnish is to apply by spraying.
+The best way to achieve an even varnish coating is by spraying.
 This is particularly true for impasto surfaces.
 Spraying is also a useful technique for creating a matte surface.
 The size of the surface to be sprayed will determine the best type of spray equipment to use.
 Conservar varnishes can be sprayed from an airbrush, airless or air-pressure spray equipment, or refillable aerosol spray can.

-Release the spray trigger when stopping the motion of the sprayer during application in order to avoid a buildup of varnish in one spot.
-Maintain a uniform distance from the surface, and avoid spraying in an arcing motion.
+Release the spray trigger when stopping the motion of the sprayer during application to avoid a buildup of varnish in one spot.
+Maintain a uniform distance from the surface and avoid spraying in an arcing motion.
 Make straight passes across the work, changing direction once the spray has cleared the edge of the piece being varnished.
-Slightly overlap the spray pattern with each pass, until the entire passage has been covered.
+Slightly overlap the spray pattern with each pass until the entire passage has been covered.

 To achieve a more uniform spray application, turn the painting 90 degrees and apply the subsequent coat perpendicular to the previous one.
 A typical spray application lays down a film only 1/8 to 1/4 the thickness of a brush coat application.
-If maximum protection is required of the varnish layer, apply multiple coats.
+If maximum protection of the varnish layer is required, apply multiple coats.

 Drying Time

-When applying multiple coats (spray application only), allow 1 to 4 hours in between coats.
-Inspect the surface for tackiness, which may mean that the coat is not sufficiently dry.
-Let the varnish cure several days before packing or transporting the painting.
-During transportation and storage, avoid contacting the surface with packing materials, including glassine, bubble wrap or any other plastic.
+When applying multiple coats (spray application only), allow 1 to 4 hours between coats.
+Inspect the surface for tackiness, which may mean the coat is not sufficiently dry.
+Let the varnish cure for several days before packing or transporting the painting.
+Avoid contacting the surface with packing materials, including glassine, bubble wrap, or any other plastic, during transportation and storage.
 NEVER STACK PAINTINGS, whether varnished or not.

 Care and Storage